RLuckom/exploranda/docs/getting-started.md

 Exploranda includes a set of built-in `accessSchema` objects for the Github API.
 This tutorial will not go into detail on how to create them;
-for that, see the Creating AccessSchema Objects documentation.
+for that, see the [Creating AccessSchema Objects](creating-accessSchemas.md) documentation.

 As a practice task, let's write a report that takes a commit hash and figures out how many commits are before it in the repo, how many are after it, and how many times in the past six months it has been downloaded as part of the exploranda package from npm.
-We'll assume that a commit is part of all downloads that happened after the release following its addition to the repo (this is probably not true for any number of reasons, but whatever).
+We'll assume that a commit is part of all downloads that happened after the release following its addition to the repo (this is certainly not true for any number of reasons, but whatever).

 For this report, we'll need to determine when the commit showed up in the